bealonso2/brian-gpt/README.md

 ## Security

 `BrianGPT` is set up such that only I can access it ([at least where I have it deployed](https://gpt.balonso.com)).
-Using Github Oauth and AuthJS, only Github accounts matching my email (an environment variable) are admitted.
+Using GitHub Oauth and AuthJS, only GitHub accounts matching my email (an environment variable) are admitted.

 ## BrianGPT in Action